-Over 1.2 million acres of forest and mountains make up the Black Hills that go through South Dakota and Wyoming, allowing for endless opportunities for hiking, mountain biking, rock climbing, horseback riding and watching nature.
+Over 1.2 million acres of forest and mountains make up the Black Hills of South Dakota and Wyoming, allowing for endless opportunities for hiking, mountain biking, rock climbing, horseback riding, and watching nature.
 You can discover streams, lakes, canyons, and unique rock formations in the Black Hills National Forest.

-Head back to the Old West for a bit and enjoy the Gun Fights on Main Street in Deadwood.
-The battles are with blank bullets, but it’s still entertaining many a few times a day.
+Head back to the Old West for a bit and enjoy live (and safe) gunfights several times a day on Main Street in Deadwood.
+The battles are with blank bullets, but the fun is all real.

 W.E.
 Adams founded a museum in Deadwood in order to preserve and display the history of the Black Hills region.
-This free museum – a donation is suggested – is now called the Adams Museum, after the man who donated the building to the city.
+This free museum – a donation is suggested – is now called the Adams Museum, the home of some amazing Black Hills treasures.

-Visit the Elsworth Air Force Base for a look into military and aerospace at the South Dakota Air and Space Museum.
-Admission is complementary and the backdrop is a beautiful Black Hills scene.
+Visit the Ellsworth Air Force Base just outside Rapid City for a look into military and aerospace history at the South Dakota Air and Space Museum.
+Admission is complimentary and the exhibits are supersonic.